 Traefik's Middleware Security Pattern

 Traefik Hub implements the "Triple Gate Pattern" for layered security across AI, MCP, and API traffic.
-On-Behalf-Of (OBO) authentication with OAuth 2.0 token exchange enables sophisticated access delegation scenarios.
+On-Behalf-Of (OBO) authentication with OAuth 2.0 token exchange enables access delegation scenarios.

 Middleware Architecture